hyperledger-archives/avalon/docs/workload-tutorial/README.md

   * The Workload ID (`hello-world`) and input parameters (a name string) sent by the client must match the workload requirements for this worker

-* Review how to build TCF at [$TCF_HOME/BUILD.md](../../BUILD.md)
+* Review how to build Avalon at [$TCF_HOME/BUILD.md](../../BUILD.md)

-As a best practice, this tutorial separates the actual workload-specific logic from the the TCF plumbing required to link the workload to the TCF framework into separate files.
+As a best practice, this tutorial separates the actual workload-specific logic from the Avalon plumbing required to link the workload to the Avalon framework into separate files.

 ## Tutorial